Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 {{% expandlarge id="add-components" header="Add Components" %}}

-The components in an application can be set up using "drag and drop" in [Altinn Studio Designer](/app/getting-started/ui-editor/) or manually in the _{pagename}.json_ file that describes the structure of a form page (you can find the file under `App/ui/layouts`).
+The components in an application can be set up using "drag and drop" in [Altinn Studio Designer](/app/getting-started/ui-editor/) or manually in the `<pageName>.json` file that describes the structure of a form page (you can find the file in `App/ui/layouts`).

 ### Requirements from the Municipality

-The first form page gathers personal information about the new resident and should have the following text input components:
+The first form page gathers personal information about the new resident and should have the following components:
 - Name
   - First Name
   - Middle Name (optional)